Danchyg1337/my-cv/index.md

 # A little bit about me

 Nice to meet you!
 Even though I'm interested in almost everything, work-wise my interests include Porting, Rendering, Emulation and Optimization.
-My language of preference is C++, althought I've worked with C, C#, ASM, Python, HTML, CSS, PHP, MySQL, and made a few IOS apps using Swift and Firebase.
-Also, with gpahical APIs such as OpenGL and DX12.
+My language of preference is C++, althought I've worked with C, C#, ASM, Python, HTML, CSS, PHP, MySQL, gpahical APIs such as OpenGL and DX12, and made a few IOS apps using Swift and Firebase.

 * * *